knee-cola/jest-mock-axios/README.md

 `reset` method clears state of the Axios mock to initial values.
 It should be called after each test, so that we can start fresh with our next test (i.e. from `afterEach` method).

 # Additional examples
-Since AxiosMock is relatively simple, most of its functionality was covered in [basic example](#basic-example) at the begining of this document.
+Since AxiosMock is relatively simple, most of its functionality was covered in [basic example](#basic-example) at the beginning of this document.
 In this section we'll explore features not covered by that initial example.

 ## Values returned by `lastReqGet` and `lastPromiseGet` methods